-High intakes of red meat and processed meat have both been found to be associated with increased risk of breast cancer, especially hormone receptor positive (ER+/PR+) disease, although not all studies are in agreement.
-The increased breast cancer risk associated with consuming such meats appears to be derived primarily from the saturated fat and heterocyclic amine (HCA) content of such meats.
+High intakes of red meat and processed meat have both been linked to increased risk of breast cancer, especially hormone receptor positive (ER+/PR+) disease, although not all studies are in agreement.
+The increased risk appears to be derived primarily from the saturated fat and heterocyclic amine (HCA) contents of meat.

 Intake of saturated fat has been linked to increased breast density, a powerful risk factor for breast cancer and recurrence.
 Red meat increases inflammation, another breast cancer risk factor.
 Consumption of saturated fat is also associated with reduced survival after a diagnosis of breast cancer.
 Now a new meta-analysis of prospective studies has provided confirmation that consumption of red meat and processed meat both are associated with increased breast cancer risk.